IBMStreams/streamsx.tutorial.teda/docs/2.0.0/Module-11/index.markdown

 To build the Lookup Manager application project, right-click the **teda.lookupmgr** project and select **Build Project** from the menu.
 You don't need to build the **demoapp** project.

-## Create the application configuration in the streams console
+## Create the Application Configuration in the Streams Console

-The general description, how to create application configuration, you find in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0>Developing applications > Configuring Solutions > Configuring Lookup Manager Applications > Working with enrichment data from databases > Configure your Lookup Manager to use data from database > Configure your Lookup Manager with Application Configuration](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$101.html).
+The general description, how to create Application Configuration, you find in the IBM Knowledge Center under [Reference>Toolkits>SPL standard and specialized toolkits>com.ibm.streams.teda 2.0.0>Developing applications > Configuring Solutions > Configuring Lookup Manager Applications > Working with enrichment data from databases > Configure your Lookup Manager to use data from database > Configure your Lookup Manager with Application Configuration](http://www.ibm.com/support/knowledgecenter/SSCRJU_4.2.0/com.ibm.streams.toolkits.doc/spldoc/dita/tk$com.ibm.streams.teda/tk$com.ibm.streams.teda$101.html).

-Open the streams console and select menu and then **Manage Application Configurations**.
+Open the Streams Console and select menu and then **Manage Application Configurations**.

 <img src="/streamsx.tutorial.teda/images/2.0.0/module-11/Console- Open Manage ApplConf.jpg" alt="Manage Application Configurations"/>